pgspider/griddb_fdw/README.md

 - WHERE clauses are pushdowned

 ## 4. Limitations
+#### Don't support SAVEPOINT.
+Savepoint does not work.
+Warning is returned.

 #### Don't support the query execution which is satisfied with all of follwoing conditions:
 - It requres to get record locks in a transaction.
 - Records are locked by the other foreign table which links the same container in GridDB.